-Administration: Amendment and Termination.
-Our Compensation Committee administers the Directors Deferral Plan.
-The Directors Deferral Plan or any deferral may be amended, suspended, or discontinued by our Compensation Committee at any time in the Compensation Committee's discretion; provided that no amendment, suspension or discontinuance will reduce any director's accrued benefit, except as required to comply with applicable law.
-Our Compensation Committee may terminate the Directors Deferral Plan at any time, as long as the termination complies with applicable tax and other requirements.
+Administration; Amendment and Termination.
+The Directors Deferral Plan is managed by our Compensation Committee.
+At its discretion, the Compensation Committee, may amend, suspend, or terminate the Directors Deferral Plan.
+However, no amendment, suspension or termination will reduce any accrued benefit of any Director, except as required to comply with applicable law.
+The Directors Deferral Plan may be terminated at any time by our Compensation Committee, provided that the termination complies with all legal, tax and other requirements.